eh3rrera/ocpj8-notes/07-Use-Java-SE-8-Date-Time-API/1-Create-and-manage-date-based-and-time-based-events-including-a-combination-of-date-and-time-into-a-single-object.md

 int min = LocalTime.getMinute();
 ````

-You can also modify the object values by using the *with* methods instead of using setters (because the classes are inmutables, which also means that you don't actually modify a class, a new one is returned):
+You can also modify the object values by using the *with* methods instead of using setters (because the classes are immutable, which also means that you don't actually modify a class, a new one is returned):
 ````java
 LocalDateTime thePast = dt.withDayOfYear(90).withHour(21);
 ````